DefangLabs/samples/samples/nodejs-rest-api/README.md

 Short Description: A simple Node.js application that creates a REST API and fetches data from the U.S. Department of the Treasury's Fiscal Data API.

-Tags: Node.js, REST API
+Tags: Node.js, REST API, JavaScript

-Languages: JavaScript
+Languages: nodejs